 2. Begin with the End in Mind

 Companies strategically consider who they are and where they want to go when they establish their guiding values.
-Kristie argues that families should do the same thing – identify values and then use them to make decisions easier and ensure you keep your main things in sight.
-(Check out her post to learn more about what this looks like, or grab our freebie Family Values Worksheet that will walk you through how to identify your family’s values!)
+Kristie argues that families should do the same thing.
+Identify values and then use them to make decisions easier and ensure you keep your main things in sight.

 Kristie and her husband set values years ago, and my family created ours this week based on the how-to exercise.
-The bottom line is that stopping to identify your family’s guiding principles forces you to take a long-term view at the legacy you hope to leave through your kids.
+The bottom line?
+Stopping to identify your family’s guiding principles forces you to take a long-term view at the legacy you hope to leave through your kids.
 My family landed on the following values:

 - Live Faith